 The Bureau has a vast network of manually-read and automated rain gauges across Australia but it's not possible to place this type of infrastructure every few kilometres.
 While these rain gauges provide rainfall data at point locations, gridded analysis allows the Bureau to provide an accurate estimate of rainfall in much wider areas.

 The enhanced analysis has been applied to the Bureau's historical rainfall data which is crucial to ensuring consistency between past and future monthly gridded rainfall data.

 Please note that any use of these data should be acknowledged to the Bureau of Meteorology.
 Apart from the purposes of study, research, criticism and review, no part of these data may be reproduced, or redistributed for any commercial purposes, or distributed to a third party for such purpose, without written permission from the Director of Meteorology.

-The actual data values used to produce each graph are available via the "Raw dataset" link.
+The actual area-averaged data values used to produce each graph are available via the "Raw dataset" link.
 The format for these data is: